tenzir/tenzir/web/docs/operators/metrics.md

 ### `<name>`

 Show only metrics with the specified name.
-For example `metrics cpu` shows only CPU metrics.
+For example, `metrics cpu` only shows CPU metrics.

 ## Schemas